John Wilbur Chapman

-John Wilbur Chapman (June 17, 1859, Richmond, Indiana – December 25, 1918, New York, New York) was a Presbyterian evangelist in the late 19th century, generally traveling with gospel singer Charles Alexander.
+John Wilbur Chapman (June 17, 1859, Richmond, Indiana – December 25, 1918, New York City) was a Presbyterian evangelist in the late 19th century who traveled with gospel singer Charles Alexander.
 His parents were Alexander H. and Lorinda (McWhinney) Chapman.

-Faith & Education
+Early life and education

 Chapman grew up attending Quaker Day School and Methodist Sunday School.
 At age 17, he made a public declaration of his Christian faith and joined the Richmond Presbyterian Church.
-He received his Bachelor of Arts degree from Lake Forest College and his seminary degree from Lane Theological Seminary in Cincinnati, Ohio.
-He completed his ordination into the ministry 13 April 1881, while still attending Lane.
+He received his Bachelor of Arts degree from Lake Forest College and his seminary degree from Lane Theological Seminary in Cincinnati.
+He completed his ordination into the ministry on April 13, 1881, while still attending Lane.
 He was later awarded a doctorate in divinity from the College of Wooster and an LL.D. from Heidelberg University.

 Family

 In May 1882, Chapman married Irene Steddom.
-In April 1886, she bore him a daughter, Bertha Irene Chapman.
+In April 1886, they had a daughter, Bertha Irene Chapman.
 Irene Steddom Chapman died in May 1886.
 Chapman remarried on November 4, 1888, to Agnes Pruyn Strain; they had four children: Robert (who died in infancy), John Wilbur Jr., Alexander Hamilton, and Agnes Pruyn.
 His second wife died on June 25, 1907.
 Chapman married a third and final time on August 30, 1910, to Mabel Cornelia Moulton.

 Ministry

 Chapman took on several pastorates before shifting to the evangelistic circuit.
 He began preaching with the legendary D.L.
-Moody in 1893, as well as leading many evangelistic events of his own.
+Moody in 1893, and leading many evangelistic events of his own.
 While not personally responsible for his conversion, Chapman was a strong influence on the ministry of Billy Sunday.

 In late 1895, Chapman was appointed Corresponding Secretary of the Presbyterian General Assembly's Committee on Evangelism, overseeing the activities of 51 evangelists in 470 cities.
 In 1904, Chapman began work on an evangelistic campaign to maximize the efforts of his field evangelists and result in more converts.
-The testing ground for his theories was Pittsburgh, which he divided into nine zones in which simultaneous tent meetings would be occurring.
+The testing ground for his theories was in Pittsburgh, which he divided into nine zones in which simultaneous tent meetings would be occurring.
 Syracuse, New York was the second city in the campaign, meeting with a satisfactory level of success.

 In 1905, John H. Converse, a wealthy Presbyterian philanthropist, offered to underwrite Chapman's expenses if he would re-enter the evangelistic field full-time.
 Converse also set up a trust fund so as to finance Chapman's crusades posthumously.
 Chapman accepted the offer and in 1907, joined forces with popular gospel singer Charles McCallon Alexander to launch the "Chapman-Alexander Simultaneous Campaign."

 The duo assembled an impressive team of evangelists and songleaders and took to the streets.
 The first joint campaign was held in Philadelphia from March 12 to April 19, 1908.
 They partitioned the city into 42 sections covered by 21 evangelist-musicians teams.
 They spent three weeks on each half of the city, resulting in approximately 8000 conversions.
 It was at a similar Chapman-Alexander event in North Carolina that the legendary King James Only proponent, David Otis Fuller, committed to the Christian faith.